Food Services

 WG Pretzel with Cheese Dipping Sauce (V)

-Assorted Fresh Fruit & Veggies
+Corn Tortilla Chips and Hummus (GF-V) Assorted Fresh Fruit and Veggies

-8 Ounce Low Fat Milk
+8 ounce Low Fat Milk

 Day 3